Skip to content

 Explicit access-token and refresh-token ORM contract for DatabaseTokenStrategy.

-The supplied models must expose mapped token, created_at, user_id, and user attributes compatible with the persistence operations performed by the DB token strategy.
+The supplied access-token model must expose mapped token, created_at, user_id, and user attributes compatible with the persistence operations performed by the DB token strategy.
+The supplied refresh-token model must also expose session_id, last_used_at, and client_metadata so DB-backed refresh sessions have a non-sensitive public session identifier and bounded client metadata.
 Defaults preserve the bundled AccessToken / RefreshToken behavior.

 __post_init__()